shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 ### Linux Overview

+* Linux:
+  * A family of open source Unix-like operating systems based on the Linux kernel
+* Kernel:
+  * The computer program at the core of a computer's operating system
+  * Main jobs: scheduling processes, communication between the hardware and user processes, management of memory, I/O, and other resources
+* Shell:
+  * Command line interface (CLI) that gives users the ability to interact with the computer through a terminal.
+  * Common Linux shells: bash, zsh, fish, ksh, tcsh, ...
+  * See what shell you are using: `echo $0`
-* Kernel
+* GUI:
-* Shell (csh, tsh, ksh, bsh, bash)
+  * Linux is flexible and customizable: works through the terminal, or you can install a graphical user interface
-* Windowing System (X-windows is the most common)
+  * Windowing System: software that manages different parts of a display screen (X-windows is the most common)
-* Windows Manager (Xfce, KDE, Gnome, etc)
+  * Windows Manager: controls the placement of windows within a windowing system (Xfce, KDE, Gnome, etc)

+> Note: For CSCI 211, I recommend you work with a Linux CLI.
+Proficiency with shell-based interaction will benefit you in future classes.
+Still, you should look into the available options and determine what works best for you.

 ### Linux Command structure

 Commands in the Linux environment all have textual names.
 Instead of opening a window that shows the content of a directory you type a command at a prompt in a window.
-For example, the command "ls" show the contents of the current directory.
+For example, the command `ls` show the contents of the current directory.
 A program called the shell will print a prompt (usually a "$" but can be anything you want) to indicate that it is ready for you to type a command.<br>

 When you type a command the shell looks for a program with that name to execute.
 ```